lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 After extracting the raw text from The Room's `pdf` screenplay, it needs some cleaning prior to analyzing.

 Concretely, this means separating the lines of the raw text (`\n` indicating line breaks), removing redundant text parts such as the cover page, headers and footers, blank lines, and directing instructions as well as punctuation (except for apostrophes), non-alphabetic characters, and stopwords.
+(Please note that I deliberately didn't stem words.)

 For most of these steps, `lapply()` can be used to apply the respective function to each element of the list.